The Emotions (1962-2020)

 By the 1980s the Emotions began to decline in popularity and as a result changed labels frequently.
 In 1984, the Emotions, now with the Red label, released the album Sincerely, which included the single “All Things Come in Time.”
 The following year, 1985, they signed with Motown and released the album If I Only Knew.

-The Emotions, who released 13 albums over their career, were inducted into the R&B Hall of Fame at Harlem’s The Apollo Theater in 2001.
-Now, a quartet with only Pamela Hutchinson, the youngest sister, still performing, the group collaborated with Snoop Dogg on his 2006 song “Life.”
-Pamela, the last surviving member of the Emotions, died on September 18, 2020, in Chicago at 61.
+The Emotions, who released 13 albums over their career, were inducted into the R&B Hall of Fame at Harlem’s The Apollo Theatre in 2001.
+By 2006 they were a quartet with only Pamela Hutchinson, among the original group, still performing.
+That year they collaborated with Snoop Dogg on his song “Life.”
+On September 18, 2020, Pamela Hutchinson died in Chicago at 61.
+The group ceased publicly performing at that point.